speechbrain/speechbrain/recipes/CommonVoice/cl-masr/README.md

 [WavLM](https://arxiv.org/abs/2110.13900)-based ASR systems on a subset of 20 languages selected from [Common Voice 13](https://commonvoice.mozilla.org/en/datasets) in a continual learning fashion using a handful of methods including rehearsal-based, architecture-based, and regularization-based approaches.

-The goal is to continually learn new languages while limiting forgetting on the previously learnt ones.
+The goal is to continually learn new languages while limiting forgetting the previously learned ones.
 An ideal method should achieve both positive forward transfer (i.e. improve performance on new tasks leveraging shared knowledge from previous tasks) and positive backward transfer (i.e. improve performance on previous tasks leveraging shared knowledge from new tasks).